D-Issa/IMDB_Movies/README.md

 * **Metascore:**
   * Target a metascore between 60 and 70 as this range yielded the highest average earnings.
 Metascores higher and lower than this range showed lower earnings on average.

+  Below is a visualization showing the gross earnings by metascore.

 ![Gross Earnings by Metascore](IMDB_Movies_EDA_files/figure-gfm/Metascore_Grouped_Scatter_Plot_1.png)
 * **Movie Run Time:**
   * Make the movie between 2 and 3 hours long as the average earnings are highest and there is moderate competition.